Update on the initial infection vector of the Petya ransomware campaign

 The Australian Cyber Security Centre has advised that, if you are affected by the Petya ransomware incident, you should contact your service provider immediately.
 Small businesses can contact ACORN (Australian Cybercrime Online Reporting Network).
-Large organisations are advised to follow their normal procedures and report to the Australian Cyber Security Centre (ACSC) via the number 1300 CYBER1.
+Large organisations are advised to follow their normal procedures and report to the Australian Cyber Security Centre (ACSC) by phoning 1300 CYBER1.

 We continue to monitor the situation closely for any impact and will provide updates as necessary.

 Organisations can minimise the risk of being infected by exploits taking advantage of unpatched vulnerabilities by following the Australian Signal Directorate's Strategies to Mitigate Cyber Security Incidents.
 These strategies include but are not limited to:

 - patching operating systems and applications to the latest versions